MAECProject/maec5-docs/source/index.html.md

 The timestamp type defines how dates and times are represented in STIX.

-The JSON MTI serialization uses the JSON string type [RFC7159] when representing timestamp.
+The JSON MTI serialization uses the JSON string type when representing timestamp.

-* The timestamp property MUST be a valid RFC 3339-formatted timestamp [RFC3339] using the format YYYY-MM-DDTHH:mm:ss[.s+]Z where the “s+” represents 1 or more sub-second values.
-The brackets denote that sub-second precision is optional, and that if no digits are provided, the decimal place MUST NOT be present.
+* The timestamp property **MUST** be a valid RFC 3339-formatted timestamp using the format YYYY-MM-DDTHH:mm:ss[.s+]Z where the “s+” represents 1 or more sub-second values.
+The brackets denote that sub-second precision is optional, and that if no digits are provided, the decimal place **MUST NOT** be present.
-* The timestamp MUST be represented in the UTC timezone and MUST use the “Z” designation to indicate this.
+* The timestamp **MUST** be represented in the UTC timezone and **MUST** use the “Z” designation to indicate this.

 ## Common Properties